petlab-unil/replica/README.md

-# REPLICA Automated Document Analysis Tool
+# REPLICA Automated Criteria Screening Tool

-This repository contains the tool used for automated document analysis developed by the PET Lab at the University of Lausanne.
+This repository contains the code used for a proof-of-concept screening tool developed by the PET Lab at the University of Lausanne.
 This tool is used in the context of the REPLICA project.
+This tool detects whether the text from a PDF of an article meets a criterion.

 ## Installing REPLICA
 Replica is developed using the Python language and is primarly designed for Python 3.9